-- An online application form needs to be completed Ph.
+- An online application form needs to be completed.
 A non-refundable application fee of $65 must be submitted with the application.
 This fee must be paid with a credit card.

-- Official transcripts of each school attended to be sent to the department.
+- Official transcripts of each school attended to be sent to the School of History and Philosophy.

-- A sample of written work, e.g., a term paper written for an undergraduate or graduate philosophy class, to be sent to the department’s director of graduate studies.
+- A sample of written work, e.g., a term paper written for an undergraduate or graduate philosophy class, to be sent to the program's director of graduate studies.

-- Three letters of recommendation from individuals familiar with the student’s work should be requested by the applicant to be sent to the department’s director of graduate studies.
+- Three letters of recommendation from individuals familiar with the student’s work should be requested by the applicant to be sent to the program's director of graduate studies.

-- Graduate Record Examination verbal and quantitative scores are requested but not required to be submitted to the department.
+- Graduate Record Examination verbal and quantitative scores are requested but not required to be submitted to the program.
 They are required for those applying for fellowships.
 TOEFL scores of at least 550 (paper score) or 220 (computer score) are required for all foreign students.
-These scores should be sent directly to the department.
+These scores should be sent directly to the School of History and Philosophy.
 Scores for the Test of Spoken English are strongly recommended for foreign students applying for teaching assistantships.

-The department expects an applicant for admission to its graduate program to have had at least 15 semester hours in philosophy or closely related theoretical subjects, including at least one semester in ethics, one in logic, and a year in the history of philosophy.
-The department may waive a portion of this requirement in favor of maturity and of quality of breadth of academic experience.
+The programs expect an applicant for admission to its graduate program to have had at least 15 credit hours in philosophy or closely related theoretical subjects, including at least one semester in ethics, one in logic, and a year in the history of philosophy.
+The program may waive a portion of this requirement in favor of maturity and of quality of breadth of academic experience.
 Applicants will be required to make up serious background deficiencies by taking appropriate undergraduate philosophy courses without credit.

 Application for financial assistance is made by filling out a financial assistance form.
-Applicants for Graduate School and Morris Fellowships should send these applications to the department by February 1 of the academic year preceding that for which application is made.
-Applications for departmental graduate assistantships should be sent to the department by April 1 of that year.
+Applicants for Graduate School and Morris Fellowships should send these applications to the School of History and Philosophy by February 1 of the academic year preceding that for which application is made.
+Applications for program graduate assistantships should be sent to the School of History and Philosophy by April 1 of that year.

-Accelerated Entry.
-After at least one semester in residence, a student enrolled in the M.A. program may petition the department’s faculty for accelerated entry into the Ph.D. program.
-Such entry is permitted only in special circumstances where a student has completed the equivalent of an M.A. degree at another institution or has exhibited some other special qualifications (e.g. papers and publications) for the research or creative activities of doctoral-level study.
+After at least one semester in residence, a student enrolled in the M.A. in Philosophy program may petition the program's faculty for accelerated entry into the Ph.D. in Philosophy program.
+Such entry is permitted only in special circumstances where a student has completed the equivalent of an M.A. in Philosophy degree at another institution or has exhibited some other special qualifications (e.g. papers and publications) for the research or creative activities of doctoral-level study.

-The department’s M.A. degree program is designed both for students wishing to continue on for a Ph.D. degree and those who plan to receive a terminal master’s degree.
-For the latter students a minor concentration of up to nine semester hours outside philosophy is permitted, subject to approval by the director of graduate studies.
-In order to receive the M.A. degree the student must fulfill the following requirements:
+The M.A. in Philosophy degree program is designed both for students wishing to continue on for a Ph.D. in Philosophy degree and those who plan to receive a terminal master’s degree.
+For the latter students, a minor concentration of up to nine credit hours outside philosophy is permitted, subject to approval by the director of graduate studies.
+In order to receive the M.A. in Philosophy degree, the student must fulfill the following requirements:

 - Fulfillment of a formal logic requirement demonstrated in one of the four following ways: